jjkiljanski/Central-Communication-Port-Appraisal/README.md

 Additional scripts have been created or modified to facilitate the analysis of the Y-line project:

 - `ReadPolandData.m`: A script to load and preprocess Poland-specific data inputs.
-- `YlineCounterfactuals.m`: A modified counterfactual analysis script to assess the impact of the Y-line on regional economic outcomes.
+- `Counterfactuals.m`: A modified counterfactual analysis script to assess the impact of the Y-line on regional economic outcomes.
-- `VisualizePoland.m`: A script to generate visualizations of the model outputs specific to the Y-line project, utilizing Polish shapefiles.
+- `transport_matrix_computation.ipynb`: Python script to produce the transport matrix from shapefiles extracted from OpenSteetMap

 ### Shapefiles

 Poland-specific shapefiles have been added to support spatial analysis and visualization:

-- **Poland Regions:** Shapefiles corresponding to the regions impacted by the Y-line.
+- **powiaty.shp:** Shapefiles with all the counties in Poland.
+- **powiaty_centroids.shp:** Centroids of counties in Poland.
+- **poland-railway-proposed-latest-y.shp:** Schema of the Railway Expansion in the Y-Line Scenario.
+- **poland-railways-proposed-pis.shp:** Schema of the Railway Expansion in the PiS "Spokes" Scenario.
+- **KO.shp** Schema of the railway in the KO Scenario.

 ## How to Use This Repository